How to snap windows side by side and split screen on Windows 10

 Dragging the window to the edge of the screen displays a transparent overlay

-Whether you're using your mouse or your keyboard, Snap Assist shows up on the empty half of the screen as soon as the first window is into place.
+Whether you’re using your mouse or your keyboard, Snap Assist shows up on the empty half of the screen as soon as the first window is in place.
 Click or tap on the window you want to take up the other half of your screen.
-You can also use the arrow keys to move between the shown window previews and press Enter to choose the one you want taking up the remainder of the screen.
+You can also use the arrow keys to move between the shown window previews, pressing Enter to choose the one you want taking up the remainder of the screen.

 Click or tap on an app to snap it to the left side of the screen